MHASD About Us

 MHASD is part of a Coordinated Care Organization (CCO)

-MHASD manages the mental health benefit for Oregon Health Plan members enrolled in Health Share of Oregon/Multnomah Mental Health (previously known as Verity).
+MHASD manages the mental health benefit for Oregon Health Plan members enrolled in Health Share of Oregon/Multnomah Mental Health.
 The Oregon Health Plan provides health coverage to low-income Oregonians who are eligible for Medicaid.
 Multnomah Mental Health currently has more than 100,000 members.
 This number varies from month to month based on the number of Oregon Health Plan members.

 MHASD is the Community Mental Health Program (CMHP)